 Evening: Dinner at Momencik

-One of the fun facts Stanislaw mentioned on the tour is that Warsaw has tons of vegan restaurants.
+One of the fun facts about Warsaw is that it has tons of vegan restaurants.
 He claimed that only Berlin has more in Europe.
 I’m not 100 percent sure that’s true, as those kinds of statistics are changing all the time.
 But I thought it would be a good opportunity for me to make a recommendation for my vegan readers out there.
 I’m not a vegan, or even a vegetarian, but I love good food whether or not it has meat in it.

 But my jackfruit burrito with pineapple was delicious!
 It was light and authentically spicy.
 In fact, it was so good, that I did that thing where I started eating it before I took my picture.
 But food photos with only one bite taken out of the food are kind of cute.
 So let’s just say I meant to do that.